marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "predicate function", "everything (exercise)", "every method", "some method", [array, methods], "&& operator", "|| operator"}}

-Analogous to the `some` method, arrays also have an `every` method.
-This one returns true when the given function returns true for _every_ element in the array.
+Arrays also have an `every` method analogous to the `some` method.
+This method returns true when the given function returns true for _every_ element in the array.
 In a way, `some` is a version of the `||` operator that acts on arrays, and `every` is like the `&&` operator.

 Implement `every` as a function that takes an array and a predicate function as parameters.
 Write two versions, one using a loop and one using the `some` method.